wastrachan/docker-kea/README.md

 ## Configuration
 Configuration files are stored in the `/config` volume.
 You may wish to mount this volume as a local directory, as shown in the examples above.

-#### User / Group Identifiers
-If you'd like to override the UID and GID of the application, you can do so with the environment variables `PUID` and `PGID`.
-This is helpful if other containers must access your configuration volume.

 #### Services
 Service     | Port